Mutton Liver Fry

 1. Put the mutton liver pieces in a vessel of water in which about 1 – 2 tbsp vinegar is added, for half an hour.
 Wash them well in 4 – 5 rounds of water.

-2. Crush the whole pepper corns along with fennels (if you are using them) in a mixer.
-Now add the pearl onions, garlic, ginger and green chilies.
+2. Crush the whole pepper corns along with fennel seeds in the small jar of a blender.
+Now add the shallots, garlic, ginger and green chilies.
 Crush well and keep aside.

-3. Heat oil in a cheena chatti or any deep heavy-bottomed pan.
+3. Heat coconut oil in a cheena chatti or any deep heavy-bottomed pan.
 Splutter mustard seeds and fry the dry red chilies.
-Add 5 – 7 sliced pearl onions and some curry leaves.
-Stir until pearl onions change color.
+Add 5 – 7 sliced shallots and some curry leaves.
+Stir until shallots change color.
 Now add the crushed mixture mentioned in step 2.
 Saute until they turn light brown.
-Add the masala powders and stir until the oil separates.
+Add the spice powders 8 – 11 and stir until the oil separates over low heat.
 Now add about 1/4 – 1/2 cup water and enough salt.
 Bring to a boil and add the mutton liver pieces.
 Bring down the heat and cook covered for about 15 minutes.
 Open the lid.
 Stir fry at medium heat until the preparation gets dry and the liver is well-coated with the masala.
 Do not overcook as the liver will get hard.
-Add a few curry leaves and 1/2 tsp fresh pepper powder.
+Add a few curry leaves and 1/2 tsp freshly crushed pepper powder.
 Mix well and switch off.
-Keep aside for 15 minutes and serve with hot rice / kappa puzhukku / chapatis etc.
+Keep aside for 15 minutes and serve with porotta / rice / kappa puzhukku / chapatis etc.

 Recipe for Garam masala (Yield – Around 3 tbsp)